|Ebb Tide™ floribunda rose|

 The rose bed or planting hole should be well-prepared.
 Dig deep, at least 45 cm.
 The soil should be two parts sandy clay loam, one part well-composted manure and one part peat moss, plus 4 kg of bonemeal for every 10 square metres or, a cupful for each plant.

 Choice roses are produced by budding selected types to hardy rootstock.
 The bud union, which may look like a swollen portion at the bottom of the canes, should, in our Canadian climate, be planted one or two inches below the soil.
-Be aware that American or English publications may specify the union above the soil.
+Be aware that American or English publications may specify the bud union be placed ab lvoe above the soil.

 Newly planted, potted roses should be fertilized with diluted transplanter.
 Follow the label's instructions.
 Established roses should be fertilized with a name brand rose food.
 These formulations contain many trace elements essential to the roses' health.
 Apply in early May, mid-June and again in mid-July.